SLMillar/hobby-selector/en/step_1.md

 + Add more hobbies so you can have a wider range to choose from.
 + Increase the number of `else if... then` blocks so you can add more icons
-+ Increase the random range to more than three to match adding more hobbies
++ Increase the random range to more than three to match the number of added hobbies
 + Add a timer countdown to track each hobby you complete.